qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/ui_html_editing/undo_redo.rst

 Limitations
 ===========
 The implementation of undo/redo in the HtmlArea has some limitations you should be aware of.
-It is possible to ``undo`` all of your steps but ``redo`` is only possible when no other action occured between the undo and the redo action.
+It is possible to ``undo`` all of your steps but ``redo`` is only possible when no other action occurred between the undo and the redo action.
 If you undo several steps and e.g. enter some text you **can not** execute redo anymore.

 .. note::